remiblancher/post-quantum-pki-lab/journey/01-revelation/README.md

 > **Visual diagrams:** See [`diagram.txt`](diagram.txt) for detailed ASCII diagrams of the SNDL attack, Mosca's inequality, and ML-KEM comparison.

+## Why Change Algorithms?

+You just created a classical PKI with ECDSA.
+It works.
+So why change?

+Because **quantum computers will break everything**.

+---

 ## The Scenario

 *"Our sensitive data is encrypted.
 Why should I worry about quantum computers that don't exist yet?"*